edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-12-05-cross-training-employees.md

 Imagine if a doctor in your medical practice was also responsible for checking in patients and dealing with the complexities of filing insurance claims.
 While it’s important for doctors to have a working understanding of the ever-changing landscape of insurance, having an expert in the office is crucial – both for the doctoring and for dealing with insurance companies.
 Let your specialists be specialists, even as they dip a toe into other aspects of the company.

-There is a fine line between overloading your employees and reaping the benefits of cross-training employees.
+<strong>There is a fine line between overloading your employees and reaping the benefits of cross-training employees.
 Let EdgePoint Learning help you review all of your options to find balance.
-[Get in touch today](/contact/)!
+[Get in touch today](/contact/)!</strong>